mbanting/meteor-cordova-accounts-resume/README.md

 ## Feedback
 I've successfully used this package in two Meteor Cordova applications.
 Hopefully this helps you in your next app.
 If you have any problems, questions, or have general feedback, please feel free to contact me!

+## License
+The code for this package is licensed under the [MIT License](http://opensource.org/licenses/MIT).